saadsaffar/seoul-Bike-sharing-demand-prediction/README.md

 ## Conclussion
 We used R2-score to understand which model fit our data better, out of all the models used
-Random Forest Regressor has the highest R2 which is - 0.958
+Random Forest Regressor has the highest R2 score which is - 0.958

 Hence we use Random Forest Regressor model for our dataset.